junxit/us-congress-bills-113/bill.md

 ## § 2.

-The joint resolutions reffered to in the first section of this resolution are as follows:
+The joint resolutions referred to in the first section of this resolution are as follows:

 - **(a)** The joint resolution (H.J.
 Res.
 75) making continuing appropriations for the Special Supplemental Nutrition Program for Women, Infants, and Children for fiscal year 2014, and for other purposes.
 - **(b)** The joint resolution (H.J.
 Res.
 76) making continuing appropriations for the National Nuclear Security Administration for fiscal year 2014, and for other purposes.